finos/common-domain-model/README.md

 The Common Domain Model is an open standard project hosted under FINOS, the [Fintech Open Source Foundation](https://community.finos.org/docs/governance/Standards-Projects), starting in February 2023.   \
  \
 The standard is developed through the [Community Specification](https://community.finos.org/docs/governance/#open-standard-projects) open governance process, and underlying code assets are released under the [Community Specification License 1.0](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/4._License.md).
-For versions before X.Y.Z and other license details, check License.md
+For versions before 4.0.0 and other license details, check License.md

 To participate in the standard process and working group meetings, [enroll as a participant](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/Getting%20Started.md#best-practices) by completing a [Community Specification Contributor License Agreement](https://community.finos.org/docs/governance/Standards-Projects#ip-licensing-requirements) (CSL CLA).
 All meetings are to be held [in accordance with the FINOS policies and procedures](https://community.finos.org/docs/governance/meeting-procedures).